Tenth Amendment Center

-The Tenth Amendment Center is an American political organization that advocates states' rights and restricting federal power.
+The Tenth Amendment Center is an American privately held think tank that advocates states' rights and restricting federal power.

 Organization

 The Tenth Amendment Center was founded in 2007 by Michael Boldin, its Executive Director.

 Activities

 The Tenth Amendment Center lobbies against US federal legislation that it considers to be at odds with the Constitution of the United States.
 It has been described by the Southern Poverty Law Center as politically far right.

 In 2016, in what was described as an "unusual partnership" in Education Week, the Tenth Amendment Center partnered with the American Civil Liberties Union to propose suggested legislation to protect student data privacy.